data2viz/play.data2viz.io/README.md

 ## How to launch it

-Build the project from gradle `gradlew build` and then start Main.kt.
+Build the project from gradle `gradlew run`.

 ## Contributions